 - Slip Stitch Ribbing

 Shannon begins by looking at the reversible vertical post stitch ribbing.
-They note that it’s a very plush fabric worked in double crochet post stitches.
+Shannon notes that it’s a very plush fabric worked in double crochet post stitches.
 Front post and back post double crochet stitches are alternated to create the fabric.
 Once the first few rows are complete, you can sit back and relax!
 Front post stitches will be worked into front post stitches.
 Likewise, back post stitches will be worked into back post stitches.
 A variation on this ribbing is the one-sided vertical post stitch ribbing, which Shannon demonstrates next.